RicT1969/Project_3_Data_Visualisation/README.md

 1. Clone the repository to local and save as <nz_quake_project>
 2. Create virtual environment : using git command:  mkdir <nz_quake_env>
-3. Activate virtual environment and move to repositoty directory using git command: conda activate nz_quake_env ; cd <nc_quake_project>
+3. Activate virtual environment and move to repositoty directory using git command: conda activate nz_quake_env ; cd <nz_quake_project>
 4. Install Flask using command: pip install flask
 5. Run flask app using command: flask run .
 We reccoment to copy host address and open using google chrome.
 Refer to folder "app images" for images of the application in the chrome browser.